CompuTec/appengine-docs/current/releases/download/gateway.md

 ---
-sidebar_position: 7
+sidebar_position: 8
 ---

-import Releases from "../wms-releases.json";
+import Releases from "../../gateway-releases.json";

-# CompuTec WMS Stock Counting Plugin
+# CompuTec Gateway Plugin

 :::caution
     In order to use this plugin, you have to install the CompuTec ProcessForce plugin first.